corkami/pocs/collisions/README.md

 **in PDFLaTeX**

-The previous technics work with just a pair of PDF files, but it's also possible to do it directly from TeX sources via [specific PDFTeX operators](http://texdoc.net/texmf-dist/doc/pdftex/manual/pdftex-a.pdf).
+The previous techniques work with just a pair of PDF files, but it's also possible to do it directly from TeX sources via [specific PDFTeX operators](http://texdoc.net/texmf-dist/doc/pdftex/manual/pdftex-a.pdf).